- Does your child need to lose weight?

 Does your teenager eat breakfast and have snacks at the appropriate time?
 Does she skip lunch or dinner?

 Some of the eating habits that can contribute to weight gain include (3):

 - Skipping meals or breakfast – this can slow down the metabolism and make it difficult for the body to burn calories

 - Eating too fast

-- Eating everything served on the plate, all the time
+- Eating everything served on the plate, all the time, and even if full

 - Eating when not hungry

 - Snacking before bed, eating more food after 8pm